-Emma Martina Luigia Morano was the eldest of the eight (five daughters and three sons) children born to Giovanni Morano and Matilde Bresciani on 29 November 1899 in Civiasco in the Province of Vercelli in Italy.
+Emma Martina Luigia Morano was the eldest of eight (five daughters and three sons) children born to Giovanni Morano and Matilde Bresciani on 29 November 1899 in Civiasco in the Province of Vercelli in Italy.
 When she was a child, she moved from the Sesia Valley to Ossola for her father’s job, but the climate was unhealthy there, so a physician advised her family to live somewhere with a milder climate, so the family moved to Pallanza, on Lake Maggiore, where Morano lived until her death.
 Her mother, aunt, and some of her siblings reached the age of 90, and her sister Angela Morano (1908–2011) died at the age of 102.
 Angela and Emma were the oldest known living siblings in Italy until Angela died.

-Morano died in Verbania, Verbano-Cusio-Ossola, Italy on 15 April 2017 at the age of 117 years, 137 days.
+Morano died in Verbania, Verbano-Cusio-Ossola, Italy on 15 April 2017 at the age of 117 years, and 137 days.
 Following her death, Violet Brown succeeded her as the world’s oldest validated living person.